mosip/documentation/docs/resident-services-user-guide.md

 1. **Search**: The residents can enter an Event ID to search a particular event.

-2. **Filter based on date (From date and To date)**: The Residents can put a “from” and “to” date in order to get the list of all the event performed in the chosen date range.
+2. **Filter based on date** (**From date** and **To date**): The Residents can put a “from” and “to” date in order to get the list of all the events performed in the chosen date range.

-3. **Filter based on status (Success/In Progress/ Failure)**: The Residents can filter based on the status of the event.
+3. **Filter based on status (Success/ In Progress/ Failure)**: The Residents can filter based on the status of the event.
 E.g.: If they want to view all “In Progress” events, they can choose the status as “In Progress”.
 Additionally, they can also select any combination of the above three options.

 4. **Filter based on History Type (Authentication, ID Management, Data Update, Data Share, Service Requests)**: The Residents can filter based on the type of event.
 Additionally, they can also choose any combination of the above five options.

-     * **Authentication Request**
+     * **Authentication Request**: This includes all the authentication and e-KYC requests.

      * **ID Management Request**: This includes the below services:

-        * Generate/revoke VID
+        * Manage My VID (Generate/Revoke VID)
         * Verify phone number/email ID
-        * Lock/unlock authentication type
+        * Secure My ID (Lock/unlock various authentication types)

      * **Data Update Request**: This includes the below services: